AmyangXYZ/VeRNet/README.md

 - `Network.StartWebWorkers()`

-## Tutorial for Protocol Design and Evaluation
+## Add Another Networking Technology
-Here's how you can add your own protocol to VeRNet with node types and network constraints:
+Here's how you can add your own technology to VeRNet with node types and network constraints:
 In `public/models/`, add a new folder that has a `.gltf` model with any required textures/shading for the new protocol.
 Name the folder the same as the name of the protocol.

 In `src/core/nodes/`: